About This Drug

-There are known interactions with trametinib and grapefruit.
-Do not eat grapefruit or drink grapefruit juice while taking this drug.
-This drug may interact with other medications.
-Tell your doctor and pharmacist about all the medication and dietary supplements (vitamins, minerals, herbs, and others) that you are taking at this time.
-The safety and use of dietary supplements and alternative diets are often unknown.
+- There are no known interactions of trametinib with other medications.
+Tell your doctor and pharmacist about all the medicines and dietary supplements (vitamins, minerals, herbs and others) that you are taking at this time.
+The safety and use of dietary supplements and alternative diets are often not known.
 Using these might affect your cancer or interfere with your treatment.
-Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor's advice.
+Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor's help.

 When to Call the Doctor

 Call your doctor or nurse if you have any of these symptoms and/or any new or unusual symptoms:

 - Fever of 100.5 F (38 C) or higher

 - Blurred vision or other changes in eyesight